 Looking at the circulation of International Living newsletters, it appears many people share at least the dream of beaches and Mexican night skies.
 There are plenty of logical reasons not to live in Mexico.
 Mexico is not for everyone.
 They have made the comment though, so I take it on face value that they really would love to.
 Why don't they?
-For me the reason would have been fear.
-I know because I was definitely afraid.
+For many it's fear.
+I know.
+I felt it too.

 "Heaven is living in your hopes.
 Hell is living in your fears.
 It's up to each individual which one he chooses" - Tom Robbins, "Even Cowgirls Get the Blues."